 Fertifa

-How Hurricane Studio rescued Fertifa from a failed agency, rebuilt their healthcare platform from scratch, and helped them land Monzo, Bain Capital, and others, plus multiple funding rounds.
+Rescued from a failed agency, rebuilt from scratch, and grown to serve Monzo, Bain Capital, and others, across multiple funding rounds.

 The Situation